Romans-Sleepwalking/www.investbauska.eu/README.md

   3) Deploy your new code using GitHub or Repl.it

 Remember:
-  1) Don't take to late with your changes, because you can overwrite other's latest deploy
+  1) Don't take too late with changes, because you can overwrite other's latest deploy
   2) Good style